lvapeab/nmt-keras/README.md

 The interactive simulation is implemented at the `interactive_nmt_simulation.py` script.

+In addition, this branch also supports online learning.
+Refer to the `main.py` for more information.

 ## Requirements

 This branch requires—in addition to the regular NMT-Keras requirements—the `InteractiveNMT` branch from [Staged Keras Wrapper](https://github.com/lvapeab/staged_keras_wrapper/tree/Interactive_NMT).